Top 10 Wheelchair Accessible Attractions in London

 ZSL London Zoo, a wheelchair friendly paradise

 Who doesn’t love a good trip to the Zoo?
 If it is as good as London Zoo then it is hard to beat.
 The majority of the zoo is wheelchair accessible, in fact, you can even take a lift up to a viewing platform above Tiger Territory, for the ideal viewpoint.
 The Aquarium, The historic Lubetkin penguin pool and Land of the Lions are all accessible with a wheelchair.
-There are also six disabled parking bays and wheelchairs are there to borrow for a deposit of £25 which will be given back to you at the end of your visit, they recommend that you book your wheelchair in advanced due to limited availability – 0344 225 1826 or email@example.com.
+There are also six disabled parking bays and wheelchairs are there to borrow for a deposit of £25 which will be given back to you at the end of your visit, they recommend that you book your wheelchair in advanced due to limited availability.
+Call them on 0344 225 1826 or email them at firstname.lastname@example.org.

 SEA LIFE Museum